seyesij/Project1-Game/README.md

 ## Technical Discussion

-> This game will be built with HTML, CSS and JavaScript.
+> This game will be built with HTML, CSS, JavaScript and JQuery.

 ### Notes on Game Structure